-\ac{dataset} features object collections with rich appearances and kinematic structures.
-The objects were selected and purchased online by maximizing the style variance; 28 of them have at least one articulated joint.
-We scanned the 3D meshes of each object with the Scaniverse app on an iPad Pro (11-inch, 2nd generation) and manually refined the geometries to remove artifacts.
-We define eight object functional parts and use the annotation tool~\cite{mo2019partnet} to segment the 3D meshes accordingly.
-When interacting with an object, participants were only provided with instructions compatible with the given object.
+The object gallery in \ac{dataset} boasts an array of objects, each possessing a range of appearances and kinematic structures.
+Objects were curated by sourcing them online, with a focus on maximizing stylistic diversity.
+Notably, 28 objects incorporate at least one articulated joint, contributing to rich interaction scenarios.
+The 3D meshes of these objects were captured using the Scaniverse app on an iPad Pro (11-inch, 2nd generation) and subsequently refined manually to eliminate any imperfections.
+The 3D meshes were further segmented using the annotation tool~\cite{mo2019partnet} into eight functional parts.
+Participants received context-specific instructions tailored to the object they were interacting with.

-\paragraph{Camera and Hardware Setup}
+\paragraph{Camera and hardware setup}

-As shown in \cref{fig:setup}, all the sequences were captured exclusively in a controlled laboratory setup, with a designated area of 5m$\times$4m where all actions were fully visible to the cameras.
-Four multi-view front-facing Kinect Azure DK cameras were set up towards performed interactions.
-The cameras were well-calibrated and synchronized.
-To ensure high-quality ground-truth poses for both humans and objects, we adopted a commercial inertial-optical hybrid MoCap system in addition to the Kinect setup; see details in the next section.
+As depicted in \cref{fig:setup}, all sequences were exclusively captured in a controlled laboratory setup, encompassing a designated area of 5m$\times$4m ensuring complete visibility of all actions for the cameras.
+Four Kinect Azure DK cameras, strategically positioned to capture front-facing multi-view perspectives, were employed to record the interactions.
+These cameras were meticulously calibrated and synchronized.
+To ensure the precision of ground-truth poses for both humans and objects, a commercial inertial-optical hybrid MoCap system was incorporated alongside the Kinect setup; for further specifics, see the subsequent section.